Classes & Lessons

 Tuition will depend on how many topics will be under study.
 For

 example, each topic will take place over a number of weeks.
-For
+A student may

 Each student's program will be uniquely designed with its own scheduling and fees.